deadlydog/Oh-My-Posh.DeadlydogTheme/ReadMe.md

 >
 > invalid char literal

-I recommend using the [CaskaydiaCove Nerd Code](https://www.nerdfonts.com/font-downloads) font.
+I recommend using the `CaskaydiaCove Nerd Code` font, which can be [downloaded from here](https://www.nerdfonts.com/font-downloads).
 Once you have downloaded and installed the font, you will need to set your terminal to use it.

 ## 📃 Changelog